vincentnam/docker_datalake/README.md

         - [ ] Keystone as authentication service
         - [ ] Other Openstack services
     - [x] MongoDb database for metadata
+        - [ ] Replication for single point of failure problem (REALLY IMPORTANT ! -> if MongoDB datas are corrupted, all data in the datalake are useless)
     - [x] Trigger for new input to launch a new Airflow job
         - [x] Create middleware for swift proxy (Webhook trigger to launch Airflow jobs)
         - [ ] Use X-Webhook in Swift (secure way)